mesosphere/dcos-docs-site/pages/ksphere/kommander/1.1/centralized-cost-monitoring/index.md

 The Kommander cluster collects cost metrics remotely, using Thanos, from each managed cluster.
 Costs from the last 1 day and last 7 days are displayed for each cluster, workspace, and project breakdown in the respective Kommander UI pages.
-Further cost analysis and details are found in the Kubecost UI running on Kommander, at:
+Further cost analysis and details can be found in the Kubecost UI running on Kommander, at:

 ```
 https://<CLUSTER_URL>/ops/portal/kommander/kubecost/frontend/detail.html#&agg=cluster